ComPlat/water-solubility-prediction/README.md

   - `EXP76_1593.xlsx`
   - `EXP8_260.xlsx`
   - `Steps_for_solubility_experiment.md`
+## Installation

+To install the required Python packages for this project, you can use the `requirements.txt` file.
+Run the following command:

+pip install -r requirements.txt

 ## Conclusion

 This study presents a thorough investigation into the prediction of water solubility using machine learning models.
 By carefully curating datasets, engineering features, and comparing with state-of-the-art methods, the study provides insights into the challenges and opportunities in this field.
 The findings highlight the importance of data preprocessing and feature selection in building robust predictive models.